Perkedel/Lah-Mboh/docs/Tutorial/Irrelevant/SurvivalKit.md

 # Survival Kit / MRE

 Survival Kit / Meal Ready to Eat is a special kit that will be used when needed.
-Typically these kind of things are useful in a Survival Camping, down to apocalypse situation.
+Typically these kind of things are useful in a Survival Camping, down to apocalyptic situations.

-A Survival Kit are designed to be stored on an emergency intended warehouse for very long time, and only be opened once the situation calls for it.
+A Survival Kit are designed to be stored on an emergency intended warehouse / storages for very long time, and only be opened once the situation calls for it.
 Foods may exceed past their expiry dates, but in a moments like this, it's the only way.

 ## Content